 Compared to other studio monitors

-The LP-8s are arguably a bit flatter than the T7Vs out of the box, but not by much.
-For our tastes, the T7Vs are objectively better speakers, but if you’re not down to pay the extra money the LP-8 is a perfectly fine choice.
+The LP-8 V2 are arguably a bit flatter than the T7V out of the box, but not by much.
+For my taste, the T7V are objectively better speakers, but you can’t go wrong with either.

-We think the KRKs are so overhyped at this point, and fair enough, they’ve certainly earned their place.
+I think the KRKs are so overhyped at this point, and fair enough, they’ve certainly earned their place.
 At a certain point though, when will we stop buying things just because they’re the popular choice?
-Save yourself the headache and get the T7Vs.
+Save yourself the headache and get the T7V.

-Again, our allegiance lies with Adam Audio, and just like the LP-8s, the 305P is a mildly more affordable solution to your financial woes.
+Again, my allegiance lies with Adam Audio, but the JBL 306P is a mildly more affordable solution to your financial woes.